Blog posts

 Published:

 After spending several days, I significantly updated my website.
-Below is a list of main changes.
+Below is a list of the main changes.

 • Previously, there was a “Research” page that I created manually.
-But it was tedious to list all papers in a consistent style (like journal names in bold face, coauthors in italics, etc.) so I automated it.
+But it was tedious to list all papers in a consistent style (e.g., journal names in bold, coauthors in italics, etc.), so I automated it.

-• I omitted publication information except the journal name and year, because I don’t think they are very important and one can easily find by clicking the link to the published paper.
+• I omitted publication information except the journal name and year, because I don’t think they are very important, and one can easily find them by clicking the link to the published paper.

-• I searched for all my paper drafts in my computer and added slides whenever I found them.
+• I searched for all my paper drafts on my computer and added slides whenever I found them.

 Talks